saturdaymp/XPlugins.Notifications/README.md

 ```

 ### iOS
-Similar ot Andorid you need to register the NotificationScheduler but this time in your AppDelete FinishedLaunching method.
+Similar to Andorid you need to register the NotificationScheduler but this time in your AppDelete FinishedLaunching method.

 ```C#
 public override bool FinishedLaunching(UIApplication app, NSDictionary options)